HedgeApple/etl_homeworik/README.md

 A self discover method to transform the data is not implemented because what will determinate the conversion is the unit in the header and is not clear until the file is particulary analized.

+For example, in case that a new colum appers and the header is `lenght_cm` wich can be mapped to `lenght`, in that case:
+1. You need to update the mapper, use `update` to change the key:value.
+2. Create a new converter with the proper conversion unit.
+3. Register the conversion to `lenght`
+4. Execute the script.

 ## Running Tests